Due to the pandemic, the Real ID deadline has been extended to October 1, 2021.

 There’s a lot of confusion about the driver’s license that you’ll need to take a domestic flight in the U.S. next year.
-The Transportation Security Administration (TSA) recently started to verbally notify travelers about the upcoming Real ID deadline that’s only 13 months away.
+The Transportation Security Administration (TSA) recently started to verbally notify travelers about the upcoming Real ID deadline.

 On October 1, 2020, the Real ID law will be enforced.
 This law, which was passed in 2005 after 9/11, created an across-the-board national security standard for state-issued driver’s licenses and ID cards.
 The law also stops federal agencies, like TSA, from accepting, licenses and ID cards from states that don’t meet the new federal security standards.